 Does My Trailer Need A Spare Tire?

-What about that trailer spare tire?
+What about that spare tire?
 No, I don’t mean the one around my middle . . . for your trailer.
-Do you really need one?
-Some say yes, and we see them on many trailers, but they are rarely used.
-What if you just go without?
+Does your trailer really need a spare tire?
+Some say yes, and we see them on many trailers, but they often go unused.
+So, what if you just go without?

 Front Mount SpareThe answer to this question comes best by thinking about how you use the trailer.
 If the trailer is rarely used, especially if it is stored in the sun where dry-rot is an issue, then a “good” spare is probably very important.
 Dry-rot and other issues that stem from infrequent use are the plague of trailers.